What changed in Windows Prefetch v30 and v31

 The v26 jump: eight run times

-The most useful change in the entire format history happened with Windows 8.1 (v26): the header gained room for eight last-run timestamps instead of one.
-Before 8.1, a prefetch file only told you when the program last ran.
-From 8.1 onward, you get a rolling window of the eight most recent executions, each as a Windows FILETIME (u64 100-nanosecond intervals since 1601-01-01 UTC).
+The single most consequential change in the format history landed with Windows 8.1 (v26).
+The header gained room for eight last-run FILETIME values instead of one.
+Before 8.1, a .pf told you the binary ran most recently at time T. From 8.1 onward you get a rolling window of the eight most recent executions, each as a Windows FILETIME (u64, 100-nanosecond ticks since 1601-01-01 UTC).

 v30: Windows 10

-The Windows 10 (v30) layout reshuffles a few offsets in the file information section and tightens the volume information records, but the externally observable fields are the same: name, hash, run count, the eight last-run times, volume info, and the file-metric list of every DLL and resource the binary touched.
+v30 reshuffles offsets in the file information section and tightens the volume information records, but the externally visible fields are the same as v26: executable name, hash, run count, eight last-run times, volume info (path, serial, creation time), and the file-metric list of every DLL and resource the binary touched in its first ten seconds of monitored execution.

-Most parsers do not need version-specific code paths inside the SCCA payload beyond reading the version number itself — the field offsets are the same width and meaning, only their positions move.
+Most parsers do not need radically different code paths inside the payload past reading the version number.
+The fields are the same width and meaning; only their positions move.
+PECmd handles v30 cleanly; so does libscca and pyscca.

 v31: Windows 11